Andy Mangels: Performance

 Mangels performed onstage in Kalispell, Montana theatres, including roles in such shows as Brigadoon, A Christmas Carol, Once Upon a Mattress and Ira Levine's psycho-thriller Veronica's Room.
 He has also performed in Portland, Oregon with Stumptown Stages in The Great American Trailer Park Christmas Musical, JANE Theatre in Hullabaloo: The Little Frankenstein, Coho Theatre in Mrs California and Steel Magnolias, and on the Lakewood Theatre stage in The Secret Garden.
 Additionally, he has performed in fundraising events since the early 1990s in Portland.

 In mid-2011, Mangels and fellow Portland performer Mark Brown founded the Broadway Bears singing group, as a way to address the inequality bearded and larger actors faced when being cast for roles.
 Advertising themselves as "Portland's Furriest Singers," the group of gay performers represented the bear subculture in cabaret concert performances, singing live songs from throughout the musical realm of stage and screen, representing male and female songs that ranged from comedy to pathos, and performing solos, duets, trios, and group numbers.
 The Broadway Bears has performed six long-form multi-night concert sets through summer 2016, as well as performing at local events, including the famous Peacock in the Park events.

 As a screen actor, Mangels has had bit parts or extra roles in television series such as Leverage, The Librarians, and Grimm.
 He has appeared multiple times on Grimm, most recently in a two-episode arc in 2015 as a featured member of the "Wesenrein" group.
 He has also been in several films and telefilms, including Untraceable, Comic Book: The Movie, A Change of Heart, and Total Reality.

 As a pop culture expert, he has been featured in numerous documentaries, including shows for PBS, E!, Warner Bros. and others.
 These include Wonder Women!
 The Untold Story of American Superheroines, FANatical, E!
-True Hollywood Story, and documentaries for the Wonder Woman, Batman: The Animated Series, Batman (TV series), All-New Super Friends Hour, Wonder Woman (2009 film), DC Super Heroes: The Filmation Adventures, Batman: Gotham Knight, and Never Sleep Again: The Elm Street Legacy.
+True Hollywood Story, and documentaries for the Wonder Woman, Batman: The Animated Series, Batman, All-New Super Friends Hour, Wonder Woman, DC Super Heroes: The Filmation Adventures, Batman: Gotham Knight, and Never Sleep Again: The Elm Street Legacy.